 Major works seem to have begun in the late 1560s – in 1572 alone, he spent £2,700.
 The property was finally finished in 1585.
 There are some 18 drawings still extant in the archives at Hatfield House (which Cecil’s son, Sir Robert, acquired in exchange for Theobalds when James VI & I made clear his desire to own the great pleasure palace himself).
 From the annotations on the drawings, it can be inferred that Cecil himself was, at least in part, his own architect and designer.
 He appears to have been able to draw well – there is a note from a mason at building asking him to send a detailed drawing, so that he can understand what is required.

-Once completed, the house was vast – set around two courtyards, with two large courtyards or quadrangles, and smaller ones for the buttery, the dial (clock) and the dovecotes.
+Once completed, the house was vast – set around five courtyards, with two large courtyards or quadrangles, and smaller ones for the buttery, the dial (clock) and the dovecotes.
 The domestic parts of the building surrounded the dovecotes.
-There was also a long gallery and a hall.
+There were also long galleries and a great hall.

-The main quadrangle, Fountain Court, was 86 ft square and housed a water feature of black and white marble.
+The one of the main quadrangles, Fountain Court, was 86 ft square and housed a water feature of black and white marble.
 On the east of the court was an open loggia, floored with Purbeck marble, presumably for walking in to catch the evening sun.